5 Tips to Overcome Challenges for Medical Students and Residents

 3. Work out a method to deal with a heavy workload

 A medical student has to be prepared to deal with a heavy workload.
-Going forward with clinical rotations, medical residency and later working as a practicing doctor, you have to prioritize your time and work efficiently.
+In medical school, clinical rotations, medical residency and as a practicing doctor, you have to prioritize your time and work efficiently.

 4. Be aware of burning out